Trinity High School

 What is Trinity High School's ranking?

-Trinity High School ranks among the top 20% of private schools in Illinois for: Largest student body.
+Trinity High School ranks among the top 20% of private schools in Illinois for: Largest student body and Most AP courses offered.

 When is the application deadline for Trinity High School?